nikhil-reddy/SNARLTAR/README.md

 FOLDER CONTENTS:
 ----------------
-README.txt          -> This file
+README.md          -> This file
-Sellie-Lund_Ramchandran_DevireddyVenkata     -> plaintext for encryption and decryption. source.cpp   -> Application Source
-Sellie-Lund_Ramchandran_DevireddyVenkata-presentation.ppt -> Our Presentation of the same.
+plaintext.txt-> plaintext for encryption and decryption. source.cpp   -> Application Source Sellie-Lund_Ramchandran_DevireddyVenkata-presentation.ppt -> Our Presentation of the same.